 The MYAC, which will be composed of minority youth ages 14-18 who are enrolled in Anne Arundel County schools, will focus on education, advocacy, and service to the community by providing input on what they view as needs, gaps in services, and effective ways to affect change.
 Council members will create advocacy projects in the community to help address the needs as they see them.
 Potential projects include creating a social media campaign on topics of their choice, making recommendations to elected officials and other decision-makers, and serving as credible messengers within their own community forums.

 The Council will provide input on strategies to improve:

 Members will also learn about restorative practices, trauma, substance abuse prevention, mental health, and other issues important to communities of color.

 Meetings will be held monthly for approximately two hours in the evening, under the supervision of the Department’s Juvenile/Victim Assistance Program Director and one or two police officers.

 In addition to learning research, communication, advocacy, and teamwork skills, students may be provided with service hours for their time.

-The County Executive’s Internship Program is designed to identify and develop the talents of undergraduate and graduate students.
-In some cases, high school seniors may be invited to participate.
+The County Executive’s Internship Program is designed to identify and develop the talents of our county’s youth and young adults.
+There are opportunities for high school juniors and seniors as well as college undergraduate and graduate students throughout the year.
 The program provides students with an opportunity to experience the fast-paced nature of a professional office, to build contacts and relationships, to experience the role of public service in communities, and to develop new knowledge and skills that may give direction to their professional lives.

 Director of Special Projects